architects/briefs/stylish-io-concept.md

 It is based on Bootstrap.
 So in a sense, it is a bootstrap theme.
 However unlike many other bootstrap themes, this is more generalized to where it has more in common with bootstrap itself.

-### Designmodo Startup Framework

-The Designmodo startup framework is a collection of 'Blocks'.
-A Block is a root level HTML element nested directly under the body tag, or in some cases, a container element which is the only descendant of the body tag.

-A block may contain zero or more components.

-The startup framework divides up their package into categories of
-blocks:

-- headers
-- footers
-- content
-- contacts
-- prices
-- projects
-- crews

-This allows you to mix and match blocks to build page layouts.
-You can use http://designmodo.com/generator to see how this is used.

-When you export something from the generator, it will give you the markup for the blocks, as well as the css / less for that block.
-It will wrap all of this up in a general HTML page which includes the global / common / shared dependencies.

 ### Semantic UI